Book

 The WHO Healthy Diet guidance — one basis for the GDR Score — currently includes no recommendations on animal-source foods, though they can be good sources of bioavailable micronutrients.
 Processed meat and unprocessed red meat are included as negatively scored items to limit, based on World Cancer Research Fund / American Institute for Cancer Research recommendations.
 To capture nutrient adequacy in resource-constrained environments, the GDR Score can be considered alongside food group diversity scores such as the MDD-W, which are designed to reflect nutrient adequacy and include positive scoring for a variety of animal-source foods.

 The GDR Score is a recent innovation and should be further assessed in a wider range of country contexts, with diverse cultural dietary patterns.
 Data to construct the GDR Score at national level will be available for 40 countries from the 2021 Gallup World Poll.
 These data could provide baselines for future assessments of trends.
-Further details and updates on the GDR Score, including country-adapted questionnaires for its measurement, are available from the Global Diet Quality Project website launched in 2021.
+Further details and updates on the GDR Score, including country-adapted questionnaires for its measurement, are available from the website launched in 2021.

 8c.10.4 Global Diet Quality Score